 PRObiotics are the good bugs in your body that support a healthy immune and gastro-intestinal system.
 Since our diets are typically void of probiotics and our lifestyles can promote extermination of them (ie. taking antibiotics and stress), it is a good idea to supplement with them.
 You can get them at any health food store in the refrigerated section.
-Start supplementing your child at an early age to build a solid foundation of health.
-See previous post on fermented foods for good food sources of probiotics.
 Common strains of probiotics include Lactobacillus and Bifidobacterium.

 PREbiotics are the non-digestible food sources for the PRObiotics.
 The bugs have to eat too right?
 Afterall, they’ve been so good to you- they deserve a good meal!
 We get prebiotics by eating foods that are high in oligosaccharides.
 Oligosaccharides are the carbohydrates found in certain beans, vegetables and fruits that cannot be digested so they hang out in the GI tract and feed the probiotics, promoting their growth.

 Vegetables: Jerusalem Artichokes (see recipe below), onions, garlic, leeks, and asparagus

 Herbs: Chicory root, Burdock root, and Dandelion root

 Raw Apple Cider Vinegar